San Marcos Growers LogoSan Marcos Growers

 The origins of the olive tree are obscured since it is the oldest known cultivated tree in history, dating back more than 5,000 years.
 It is often cited as originally native to the coastal areas of the eastern Mediterranean Basin as well as northern Iraq, and northern Iran at the south of the Caspian Sea but there is some thought that it was derived from another plant Oleaster olea that still grows in North Africa and southern Europe.
 The name for the genus is derived from the Latin word for this plant 'oliva' which came from the Greek word 'elaía' and the English word "oil" is from this name for the tree and its fruit.
 The specific epithet refers to the area of its origin.
 We also grow the near fruitless variety Olea europaea 'Wilson Fruitless' and the dense growing dwarf variety Olea europaea 'Montra'

-The information about Olea europaea 'Manzanillo' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+Information displayed on this page about Olea europaea 'Manzanillo' is based on our research conducted about this plant in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about it as it has grown in the nursery gardens and other gardens visited, as well how the crops of this plant performed in the containers in our nursery field.
+We will also include comments received from others and welcome hearing from anyone who has information about this plant, particularly if it includes cultural information aiding others to better grow it.

 [MORE INFO]